What Is The TOEFL Test?

 What Do I Do If I Get a Low TOEFL Score?

-The TOEFL is made to be rigorous.
-It is long, the vocabulary is often more difficult than most students are used to, and you cannot repeat the audible passages.
-If you find that the test was more difficult than expected or you just did worse than expected there are a few things that you can do:
+The TOEFL is not supposed to be an easy test.
+It is long, the vocabulary is often more difficult than most students are used to, and you cannot repeat the auditory passages you’ll be listening to.
+If you find that the test was more difficult than you expected, or if you just did worse than you hoped, there are a few things that you can do:

-- Determine if you can eliminate the TOEFL from your application package.
+- Leave your TOEFL scores out.
+Determine if you can eliminate the TOEFL from your application package.
 Some schools offer TOEFL waivers to students who have substantial English experience, such as attending school where English is the primary language.
-Talk to the admissions officers about potential TOEFL substitutions.
-And a few schools will allow students with high ACT, SAT, or other standardized test scores to waive the TOEFL as well.
+Talk to the admissions officers or the hiring team about potential TOEFL substitutions.
+In some cases, schools will allow students with high enough ACT, SAT, GRE, or GMAT scores to waive the TOEFL as well.

-- Determine if your school offers “conditional acceptance.”
-Some schools offer conditional admission to students with low TOEFL scores.
-If you have an otherwise strong admissions package, ask the admissions officer if your school will allow you to be admitted conditionally.
-Most often a conditional admission will require you to take more English as a Second Language classes, or somehow demonstrate your English skills in another way (retaking the TOEFL, perhaps).
-Sometimes, when offered conditional admission, you are still able to take classes in your major and often, the school offers ESL courses on campus.
-After taking the courses or demonstrating an improvement in your English language skills, you are offered full acceptance.
+- Research “conditional acceptance.”
+If you’re applying to a school, research whether it allows conditional admission to students with low TOEFL scores.
+If you have an otherwise strong admissions package, ask the admissions officer if your school will allow you to be admitted conditionally—this often means you’ll have to take more English as a Second Language classes, or somehow demonstrate your English skills in another way (retaking the TOEFL, perhaps).
+Sometimes, when offered conditional admission, you are still able to take classes in your major in addition to ESL courses on campus.
+After taking the courses or demonstrating an improvement in your English language skills, you will then be fully accepted into the college.

-- Find schools where your low school meets the cutoff.
+- Set new application goals.
+Find schools where your low school meets the cutoff.
 Maybe your TOEFL score isn’t good enough to get into some of the more selective colleges.
-This doesn’t mean that an English language school is out of the question.
-Do a little research and find a school that has a lower TOEFL cutoff than your TOEFL score.
+However, this doesn’t mean that an English language school is out of the question.
+Do a little research and find a school that has a lower TOEFL cutoff than your current TOEFL score.

-- Retake the TOEFL.
-If you have enough time before you admissions deadline, retake the exam.
+- Replan, and retake the TOEFL.
+If you have enough time before your admissions deadline, retake the exam.
 You can retake the exam every 12 days, with no limit to how many times you take it.
-However, if you don’t plant to study and prepare in the meantime, you most likely won’t have much success on the retake.
+However, if you don’t plan to study and prepare in the meantime, you most likely won’t have much success.

-The TOEFL is a rigorous exam designed to determine your success in an English language class.
-Because it is the most commonly accepted standardized test for non-native English speakers, it is an important part of most academic packages.
-Being prepared is the best thing you can do to do well on the test.
+The TOEFL is a rigorous exam designed to determine your success in an English language environment.
+Because it is the most popular standardized test for non-native English speakers, it is an important part of most academic or professional applications.
 If you don’t feel prepared for the exam yet, consider taking a TOEFL test prep course.
-Compare a few courses here.
+We’ve put together a list that compares all the best TOEFL courses using info about their price, course length, and quality—this can help you get started!